Generic selectors

 Since it was opened in 2010, the facility has been named the ‘Highest Grossing Stadium of the Year' nine times by Billboard, as well as the ‘2017 Stadium of the Year' by Stadium Business.

-It was also the first NFL stadium to receive Safety Act certification by the US Department of Homeland Security in 2013 and has won countless other security-based awards too.
+It was also the first NFL stadium to receive Safety Act certification from the U.S. Department of Homeland Security in 2013 and has won numerous other security-based awards.

 A proven track record

-Perhaps more important than those awards, however, is the fact that the ground already has a proven track record of successfully hosting multiple major events – in a variety of industries.
+Perhaps more important than those awards, however, is the fact that the ground already has a proven track record of successfully hosting multiple major events across various industries.

-The success of the 2016 Copa America Final is of particular interest as it was of course the clearest indicator that the ground had the ability to transition from hosting American sports to successfully hosting worldwide sports such as football.
+The success of the 2016 Copa America Final is of particular interest, as it was, of course, the clearest indicator that the ground could transition from hosting American sports to successfully hosting worldwide sports, such as football.